sveneisenschmidt/yay/README.md

 ## The Idea
 > Gamification can be applied to all technical and non-technical tasks during our daily working life.

 > Everything can be gamified.

 ## The Implementation
 Yay is an **gamification engine**, exposing a web service API, for integrating any kinds of gamification features into your organisation.
-Yay originally started as a hackathon project at [trivago](https://github.com/trivago) to bring gamification features to [trivago](https://github.com/trivago).
-Yay offers extension points to write your own integrations for connecting applications with Yay.
+Yay originally started as a 36 hours hackathon project at [trivago](https://github.com/trivago) to bring gamification features to our organisation.
+To integrate yay into many application landscapes it offers flexible extension points to write your own integrations.

 ## Yay Documentation
 How-to-use, installation instructions, getting started guides, and extension documentation: